candidtim/extmake/README.md

 ### Syntax

-In the current implementation, ExtMake adds a single directive: `#include`:

-    #include "PATH"

-where `PATH` can be one of:

- - Local file path, pointing to any file (not necessarily a `Makfile`)
- - A string in the format `vendor/repository@ref`.
-By default, it is assumed to be a GitHub reference (`username/repository`), but this can be overriden in the ExtMake configuration to point to another public or private repository.
+The `include` directive is supported by `make` natively and interprets the arguments as file paths.
+On top of that, ExtMake can interpret the argument as a reference to a Git repository.
+For simplicity, a single Git reference is allowed for each `include` directive.

+    include git=URL[;key=value]...

+The argument is a [DSN](https://en.wikipedia.org/wiki/Data_source_name) formatted as a series of `key=value` pairs separated by a semicolon `;`.
+Following keys are supported:

+ - `git`: a Git repository URL, such as the one that can be used with `git clone`; this is the only mandatory key
-   The repository is expected to have a `Makefile` in its root. `ref` is a Git commit reference, such as branch name, tag name or a commit SHA.
+ - `rev`: a Git commit reference, such as a branch name, a tag name, or a SHA;
+   defaults to `master`
+ - `path`: a path within a repository pointing to the file to be included;
+   defaults to `Makefile`
+ - `update`: an update policy to use for keeping the local copy of the included file up to date; possible values are: `manual` and `always`; defaults to `manual`

-In the current implementation, syntax parsing is quite naive: included resources are inserted verbatim at the location of the `#include` directive.
-Issues such as conflicting target names, for example, are not controlled, while `make` is left to do its job and report any further syntax errors and warnings.
+As with the original `include` directive, included resources are inserted verbatim at the location of the directive.
+Issues such as conflicting target names, for example, are not controlled and `make` is left to do its job and report any further syntax warning or errors.

-Presently, nested includes are not supported: included files are not preprocessed.
+Presently, nested Git includes are not supported: included files are not preprocessed.

-### Eject

-At any time you can stop using ExtMake.
-Ejecting will resolve all includes and generate a single complete Makefile with all included content embedded into it:

-    extmake-edit eject [--file FILE]

-## Configuration

-ExtMake looks up for the configuration files in the user config dirs, depending on the host OS:

- - Linux: `~/.config/extmake/config.toml`
- - MacOS: TBD
- - Windows: TBD

 ### Using public or private Git servers

-By default, ExtMake assumes that `"vendor/repository"` in the include directives corresponds to GitHub `"username/repository"`.
-Configuration allows defining a different Git server associated with a `"verndor"` key:

-    [extmake.respositories]
-    somevendor = gitlab.example.com

 ExtMake uses Git to clone the repository and will effectively reuse the SSH config to authenticate with a private server, for example.